kjolley/BIGSdb_documentation/curator_guide/0050_updating_locus_descriptions.rst

    described below.

 To edit a locus description, first you need to find it.
-Click the update/delete button in the 'locus descriptions' box on the sequence database curator's page (depending on the permissions set for your user account not all the links shown here may be displayed).
-This function is normally hidden, so you may need to click the 'Show all' toggle to display it.
+Click the 'Edit' button in the 'locus descriptions' box on the sequence database curator's page (depending on the permissions set for your user account not all the links shown here may be displayed).
+This function is normally hidden, so you may need to click the 'All functions' toggle to display it.

 .. image:: /images/curation/locus_descriptions.png